 Chromecast by Google is the most popular and affordable media player tool ever since its launch.
 It can be used for all your home entertainment needs when it is plugged into the HDMI port of any smart TV.
 Anyone can cast videos from different platforms like Android, iOS, Windows/Mac PC.
-However, those Linux PC users have no direct way to cast contents to the Chromecast supported the television.
+However, those Linux PC users have no direct way to cast content to the Chromecast-supported television.
 In other words, Chromecast for Linux PC is a bit tricky task.
 But casting videos to smart TV from Linux PC support can be used if you have Mkchromecast.

 With the Mkchromecast program, you will be able to easily cast media contents like audio and video from Linux/Mac PC to the Google Chromecast device.
 Above all, those Linux PC users should have Debian or Ubuntu repositories to download Mkchromecast to cast to Chromecast.

 Related: How to Chromecast Crunchyroll to TV

 How to Cast Media from Linux to Chromecast

 Get into the section below to cast video from Linux to the Chromecast-enabled smart television.

 - Download Mkchromecast for Ubuntu

 - Connect Chromecast with Mkchromecast using Mkchromecast tray applet

 Steps to Cast Video from Linux Ubuntu to Chromecast

 Follow the guidelines carefully to cast video from your Ubuntu to Chromecast.